lasso-js/lasso-sass/README.md

-raptor-optimizer-sass
+optimizer-sass
 =====================

-This Node.js module is a plugin for the [RaptorJS Optimizer](https://github.com/raptorjs3/raptor-optimizer) that provides support for compiling Sass files with the `.scss` file extension.
+This Node.js module is a plugin for the [RaptorJS Optimizer](https://github.com/raptorjs3/optimizer) that provides support for compiling Sass files with the `.scss` file extension.
 This plugin is a core plugin for the RaptorJS Optimizer.

 # Installation